dak gomtang, Korean chicken soup recipe

 Step by Step Instructions

-• Add the chicken drumsticks to boiling water and blanch for 3 minutes.
-You can add white wine or soju to help remove any odor.
+2. Add the chicken drumsticks to boiling water with a splash of white wine or soju and blanch for 3 minutes to remove any odor.

-• Bring to a boil over high heat.
-Once it starts boiling, cover with a lid and reduce to medium-low heat.
+4. Bring the pot to a boil over high heat.
+Once it starts boiling, cover with a lid and reduce the heat to medium-low.
 After 15 minutes, add the cabbage and simmer for another 15 minutes.

 dak gomtang, Korean chicken soup recipe